 There are plenty of popular sports in the world, football being one of them.
 Some sports are more popular than others, like football and cricket, the world’s two most popular sports.
 But, there are other sports which people love watching, despite not following them closely.
 Horse racing is one of those sports.
-When famous races are on, like the Royal Ascot or the Kentucky Derby, people are often glued to their chairs, watching the horses soar across the tracks.
+When famous races are on, like the Kentucky Derby, people are often glued to their chairs, watching the horses soar across the tracks.
 But, why is horse racing so popular?
 There are a couple of reasons and here they are, in no particular order.

 Speed and Excitement